 Add an SPF record

-SPF (Sender Policy Framework) is a type of DNS record that helps email providers verify that sent emails from your domain are authorized and not used for spoofing.
+An SPF (Sender Policy Framework) is a type of DNS record that helps email providers verify that your domain is authorized to send emails, reducing the risk of spoofing.

 How does SPF work?

-With SPF, you can define the outgoing mail servers authorized to send email from your domain name.
-When an email is sent from your domain, the incoming server checks if it comes from an approved server before delivering it to the recipient.
+SPF specifies which mail servers can send emails on behalf of your domain.
+When an email is sent, the receiving server checks if it comes from an authorized server before delivering it to the recipient.

-If the information doesn't match, the email is identified as unauthorized and will be rejected or delivered to the spam folder.
+If not, the email will be rejected or delivered to the spam folder.

-Unfortunately, not all incoming mail servers check for SPF records.
-So even though adding an SPF record will help, it cannot prevent all spoofing.
+Unfortunately, not all mail servers check for SPF records.
+So while adding an SPF record will improve email deliverability, it cannot prevent all spoofing.

 Instructions: